Beauty Beyond the Seaweed: Giant Kelp, Macrocystis pyrifera

-Braver souls who have triumphed their fears to embrace their adventurous side and have taken the plunge into the depths as scuba divers or snorkelers, might have experienced kelp in a different way.
-Any water-bound human who has swam through a kelp forest has experienced that moment when seaweed wraps around their foot and brings them right back to that day on the beach long ago when that pesky kelp frond nearly wrangled them into the depths by their tiny little foot.
+Braver souls who have triumphed over their fears have taken the plunge into the depths as scuba divers or snorkelers.
+These individuals might have experienced kelp differently.
+Any water-bound human who has swum through a kelp forest has experienced the moment when seaweed grabbed onto them.
+This memory brings them back to that day long ago on the beach when that pesky kelp frond nearly wrangled them to the depths by their tiny little foot.

 Did you know, kelp has been recorded to grow as quickly as 1 to 2 feet in a single day?

-Kelp that breaks free from its stem usually sinks to the bottom of the ocean where it becomes food for other organisms.
+Kelp that breaks free from its stem usually sinks to the bottom of the ocean, where it becomes food for other organisms.
 Sometimes, as we remember from the opening paragraph, it can wash ashore where it can meet our feet during those pleasant walks on the beach!